 For those interested in HedgeFollow's methodology, we can only say that our internal investment strategy implements a scoring system to allocate higher scores to stocks based on the likelihood of them being favorable investments.
-Our data scientists and machine learning experts use advanced algorithms and artificial intelligence to model the markets.
-In the future, we may set up a public investment fund that employs our strategy (and allows our users to participate), but at the moment there is just too much paperwork and litigation involved in pulling something like that off.
+Our data scientists and machine learning experts use AI, machine learning, and statistical methods to model the markets.

-Major Issues in Filings AccuracyMany of the hedge fund's filings are riddled with errors.
-Wrong stock identifiers, mistakes in numbers, mistakes in amendment numbers, etc. It's actually quite surprising the SEC doesn't fine the funds for many of those errors.
-Funds often file amendments that correct some of their mistakes, but many errors are gone unnoticed.
+Major Issues in Filings AccuracyHedge fund's filings are RIDDLED with errors.
+Wrong stock identifiers, mistakes in numbers, typos in fields, etc. It's actually quite surprising the SEC doesn't fine the funds for many of those errors.
+Funds often file amendments that correct some of their mistakes, but MANY errors are gone unnoticed.
 Furthermore, the filings are not adjusted for many of the changes that a stock can undergo.
 For instance, the filings are not adjusted for stock splits, changes in the stock identifiers, etc. All these things can significantly distort the pictures we get from all this data and lead us to make wrong decisions.

 Counter Argument: HedgeFollow.com